 |---|---|---|---|---|---|---|

 The reversed configuration is worse on every metric.
-Why?
-Because finding "which papers did this researcher first-author?" is fundamentally harder than "who is the first author of this paper?"
+The false positive rate is enormous despite the clash detection and resolution.
+This is because finding "which papers did this researcher first author?" is fundamentally harder than "who is the first author of this paper?"
 A paper's author list is right there on the abstract page — one web search, one answer.
 But a prolific researcher may have published hundreds of papers, and the agent has to figure out which specific papers from our list of 895 they were the first author on.
-That requires navigating Google Scholar profiles, university pages, or DBLP, and then cross-referencing against a long list of candidate papers.
+That requires navigating Google Scholar profiles, university pages, or DBLP, and then cross referencing against a long list of candidate papers.
+That also explains the cost difference: finding the authors of a paper is a single web search, while finding the papers of a researcher needs parsing several websites.

-Where one-to-many truly shines is when the "one" side contains well-defined, searchable entities and the "many" side contains noisy, unidentifiable items.
-Consider matching products to their customer reviews:
+Where one-to-many truly shines is when the "one" side contains well defined, searchable entities and the "many" side contains noisy, unidentifiable items.
+Consider matching IKEA product IDs to their product descriptions:

 |---|